 Hi everyone.
 Easter will be here in less than one week and I have been reviewing the state of No Contact with my extended family.
-It has been 1 year and 4 months since I have had any contact with them and I feel I made the right decision although these things are never easy.
+I feel I made the right decision although these things are never easy.
 The time away from them has continuously shown me more and more memories of how things really were.
 Slowly the illusions that I had accumulated to survive as a highly sensitive child (HSP) have fallen away and the truth is much more clear to me.
 I am able to reframe my life so that I can see the truth of what I went through and who I am.

-When I started No Contact, it was mostly my mother’s behavior that I could no longer be around and I was sad to have to give up my relationships with my siblings and my Dad who are seemingly in denial.
-Now I see more of the truth about the way I felt as a child.
-I survived the only way I could as a child, by being obedient out of fear, in an environment with no loving support.
+As time goes on, I see more of the truth about the way I felt as a child.
+I survived the only way I could as a child, by being obedient out of fear, in an environment with little loving support.
 My Dad was always working and was tired and stressed when he was around and took my Mom’s side just to avoid conflict.
 My Dad has a good heart and I could sense it as a child so this just compounded my confusion when I felt victimized by my mother–he was not there for me and was not a safe person for me to go to.
-He also had a low opinion of women in general and was at times emotionally condescending.
+I felt he also had a low opinion of women in general and was at times emotionally condescending.
 And now I remember even more and I can add that he did not believe women were as competent or as intelligent as men.
 So for me, this meant I was just out of luck at being seen for the intelligent soul I was.
 My straight A grades in school surprised him and I remember the prevailing attitude of “well but she has to study a lot” whereas my brother got straight A grades without even trying.
 I could not win!–and it was made worse because I claimed to be studying a lot as an excuse to be alone in my room to get away by myself!
-I was not studying a lot however, and I was actually singing to my favorite music or writing in my journal to cope with all the chaos around me.
+I was not studying a lot however, and I was actually singing to my favorite music or writing in my journal to cope with all the chaos I felt around me.

 I remember in college, after some devastating relationships, finally deciding only to date men who were kind, introspective, interested in self-growth and capable of remorse!
 At one point I gave up and wrote in my journal that I was finished looking for someone to take care of me and would now focus on my career and my future on my own.
 As if heaven was waiting for me to learn this lesson first, my husband and I met the very next day after I wrote this.